The early childhood years are a wonderful introduction to the excitement and exploration of the world God created!

 What programs do you offer?

-- We offer all-day PreK for three year olds and four year olds.
-We do have the option for students to attend part-time (M/W/F) or full-time.
+- We offer all-day Kinder Prep (Pre-K) for three year olds and four year olds.

 - A full-time, all-day Kindergarten program.

 Children at the early academy learn best through play!
 There are many opportunities for play within the classroom as well as outside the classroom.
 Songs, chants, and memorization come naturally to children of this age, so students recite catechisms, nursery rhymes, and pieces from timeless classic literature.
 Kinder Prep student learning will focus on the development of social & emotional skills, fine motor skills, identification of numbers and letters, biblical truths, and themed studies.
 Students will have the opportunity to partake in P.E., music, art, and motor lab.